bbarker/ATS-Postiats-wiki/keywords.md

 * `staload` - either loads a name‑space assigning it to a named prefix or opens a name‑space (anonymously, without a prefix); see [[staload]].
 * `symintr` - introduce the name of a symbol (without fixity) to be overloaded (this does not introduce the overloading), with the later help of `overload` and `with`; see [[overload]].
 * `typedef` - introduce an alias / name for a concrete type definition; a specialized form of `stadef` [1]; see [[type]].
+* `val` - introduces a val-declaration, which binds a value to a name.
+This is the most common way of making "variables" in ATS; but see `var` for an alternative.
+* `val-` - introduces a val-declaration with additional meaning; if names in a datatype constuctor are being bound (e.g. `val-list_cons(x,xs) = some_list`) then it will suppress a warning message in the case that the pattern matching is non-exhaustive.
+If instead a value is being matched (e.g. `val-8 = n*4`), this will perform dynamic checking and will error (in this example, the program will exist if n is not equal to 2).
+* `val+` - introduces a val-declaration with additional meaning; if names in a datatype constuctor are being bound (e.g. `val+list_cons(x,xs) = some_list`) the warning message about non-exhaustiveness for the pattern matching will be converted into an error.
+If `val+` is matching a value (as in the `val-` example above, it is similar to `val-`, but will do static checking.
+This is useful for things like indexed types, but cannot be used in all the cases where dynamic checking can be used.
+* `var` - introduces a stack-allocated (local) variable.
+In contrast to a val-declaration (see `val` above), these variables may be updated or may be declared without being [[initialized|initialization]].
+Note, however, that it is fine to overwrite a `val` name with another `val` of the same name.

 * `viewdef` - introduce an alias / name for a concrete view definition; a specialized form of `stadef` [1]; see [[type]].
 * `viewtypedef` - introduce an alias / name for a concrete view type definition; a specialized form of `stadef` [1]; see [[type]].
 * `with` - adds an overloading to a symbol introduced with `symintr`; this tells with what it is overloaded; see [[overload]].